Makerere University/Yale University (MUYU) Collaboration in Kampala, Uganda

 MUYU has helped to build capacity in a number of other ways, including improving access to the most current information at the Albert Cook Medical Library through a partnership with Yale Medical Library, enhancing the diagnostic and training capacity of Ward 4A's side laboratory, and supporting breast cancer screening efforts by facilitating the donation of two mobile mammography units.
 MUYU has supported the development of the Rainer Arnhold Senior House Officers' Teaching Support project to organize and enhance post-graduate medical education.

 What started as a collaboration between two universities has grown to include participants from many institutions including the University of Vermont, Edinburgh University in Scotland, and Kazan State Medical University in Russia.
 The work at Makerere has mainly centered on the Department of Internal Medicine, but we continue to explore opportunities to collaborate with other departments.

 Rooted in mutual respect and trust, this collaboration continues to share its vision to enhance clinical care through medical education and research.
 Since its inception, more than 200 faculty, residents and students have rotated in Mulago Hospital through MUYU Office.
-In addition, 12 faculty and physicians from Makerere College of Health Sciences and Mulago Hospital have spent 4-12 months at Yale and its affiliated hospitals, focusing on specific specialties with emphasis on the management of chronic diseases.
-We, in collaboration with the Yale School of Medicine’s Office of International Health, have also hosted 16 medical students from Makerere for a one month rotation at YSM.
-Most recently, we helped one of the Makerere faculty obtain funding from the Mulago Foundation to oversee the training of internal medicine residents in Mulago Hospital after returning from his year at Yale.
+In addition, one nurse and 12 faculty and physicians from Makerere College of Health Sciences and Mulago Hospital have spent 4-12 months at Yale and its affiliated hospitals, focusing on specific specialties with emphasis on the management of chronic diseases.
+We, in collaboration with the Yale School of Medicine’s Office of International Health, have also hosted 20 medical students from Makerere for a one month rotation at YSM.
+Most recently, we assisted one of the Makerere faculty, after returning from his year at Yale, in obtaining funding from the Mulago Foundation to oversee the training of internal medicine residents in Mulago Hospital.

 Click here to see an example of the MUYU Office's weekly schedule.